afruni/afruni.github.io/README.md

 The unique dual-mode design of the DROVER opens a new wide range of possibilities for the utilization of technology to positively impact human lives.
 Its design is easily interchangeable to accommodate different possible versions (for example, to assist agriculture, military operations, search and rescue, and inspection of hazardous areas).
 This particular version will be focused on search and rescue operations, which often struggle with limited accessibility and time constraints.
 The DROVER will address these issues by providing quick and versatile navigation through both air and land.
 This version of DROVER targets emergency response units, including fire departments, search and rescue teams, and disaster relief organizations, aiming to improve their operational efficiency and effectiveness in challenging terrains.

-There are some important electronics to mention that help DROVER with the mission:
+There are some important features to mention that help DROVER with the mission:

  • _FPV Camera & IR Camera_: the first is the eyes of the pilot and helps navigating DROVER as well as locating the potential victims, the second is to help pilot and DROVER locating potential rescuees trapped under rubble or debris.